Cr1ms0nC0de/Cr1ms0nC0de.github.io/README.md

 - Cricut and Design Space Certified at The Spark on 10/11/2023
 - Multi-Needle Embroidery Machine Certified at The Spark on 10/17/2023
 - Recording Booth Certified at The Spark on 10/17/2023
+- Lasercutter Certified at The Spark on 10/24/2023

 ## Interests